chrispassanisi/Code-Search-Tool/README.md

 # code-collection
-Web application that searches all of the repositories on GitHub and downloads program files that have a line of code.
+Program that searches all of the repositories on GitHub and downloads program files that have a line of code.